353words/cmdline/README.md

 ```

-Query gets an `io.Reader` to read the logs from and a filter, it return a slice of matching log records.
+Query gets an `io.Reader` to read the logs from and a filter, it returns a slice of matching log records.

 ### Providing Help